-As mentioned before, the calculation gives e a large negative value in the windward turn which makes dK/dt a retarding acceleration and Aac a centripetal acceleration to windward.
+As mentioned before, the calculation gives e a large negative value in the windward turn which makes RK a retarding tangential acceleration.

 Referring to equation (4) the rate of turn is Ry = 180 . g .
 Lf . sin x / pi . v The term g .
 Lf sin x is the centripetal acceleration caused by the angle of bank in units m/s2 .
 In the spreadsheet this is substituted with centripetal acceleration F2 / m which depends on angle of bank x.
 The velocity term v is substituted with component K

 The story so far

-The aerodynamic forces F1 and F2 are combined into a single horizontal resultant force F3 which causes tangential and centripetal accelerations of the bird, seen as accelerations of its ground-velocity.
-These then combine with the rate of change of the head-wind component to cause acceleration of the air-velocity.
+The aerodynamic forces F1 and F2 are combined into a single horizontal resultant force F3 which causes tangential accelerations of the ground-velocity.
+This then combines with the rate of change of the head-wind component to cause acceleration of the air-velocity.
 The centripetal component of F3 is F2, normal to the air-velocity giving the rate of turn.
 Figure 13

 The Leeward Turn

-In the calculation e has a small positive value, dK/dt is positive and therefore propulsive.
-Aac is also positive and gives a turn to leeward
+In the calculation e has a small positive value, RK is positive and therefore propulsive.
+Centripetal acceleration F2 /m is also positive and gives a turn to leeward